Author has written 13 stories for Mass Effect, Elder Scroll series, Dragon Age, and Middle-earth.

 The Memoirs series retells the Mass Effect story - but most of the story is told from the point of view of Liara T'Soni, writing about her experiences from a time centuries after the end of the Reaper War.
 Liara as a mature asari matron is looking back on her youthful adventures with the famous Commander Shepard, remembering their triumphs, their tragedies, and their love affair.

-So far the following stories are in the series, in chronological order:
+The following stories are in the series, in chronological order.
+All of them are complete.

-The Silk Revolution will probably end up novella or short-novel length.
+The Silk Revolution is a novella.
 Over a decade after the Reaper War, Miranda Lawson comes to Thessia to help Liara and her friends deal with an outbreak of civil unrest in the Republic of Armali.
 Along the way, Miranda and Liara become rather more than mere friends and colleagues.
-Complete.
+(Incidentally, this story was something of an experiment: the entire plot takes place without a single male character having any spoken lines or plot-significant involvement.
+I wondered if I could write a story like that, full of nothing but tough, competent female characters, and not have any of my readers notice!
+Apparently it worked.
+Not to mention, presumably, this is the one story I've ever written that passes the Bechdel Test with flying colors.)

 This series started almost as an experiment, but over time I've evolved several objectives for it: